Tripura Sundari Temple: As a Shakta pitha

 The real incident of Daksha yaga and Sati's self-immolation had immense significance in shaping the ancient Sanskrit literature and even had impact on the culture of India.
-It led to the development of the concept of Shakti Peethas and there by strengthening Shaktism.
+It led to the development of the concept of Shakta pithas and there by strengthening Shaktism.
 Enormous mythological stories in puranas took the Daksha yaga as the reason for its origin.
 It is an important incident in Shaivism resulting in the emergence of Shree Parvati in the place of Sati Devi and making Shiva a grihastashrami (house holder) leading to the origin of Ganapathy and Subrahmanya.

-Shakti Peethas are shrines or divine places of the Mother Goddess.
+Shakta pithas are shrines or divine places of the Mother Goddess.
 These are places that are believes to have enshrined with the presence of Shakti due to the falling of body parts of the corpse of Sati Devi, when Lord Shiva carried it and wandered throughout Aryavartha in sorrow.
-There are 51 Shakti Peeth linking to the 51 alphabets in Sanskrit.
+There are 51 Shakta pithas linking to the 51 alphabets in Sanskrit.
 Each temple has shrines for Shakti and Kalabhairava and mostly each temple associates different names to Shakti and Kalabhairava in that temple.